auroraGPT-ANL/inference-gateway/README.md

 poetry shell

 # Ensure PostgreSQL server is running and accessible.
-# Configuration is done via environment variables or .env (see next steps).
+# Configuration is done via the .env file (see next steps)
 ```

 ### Register Globus Application